xingyizhao/TAMPERS/README.md

 * --victim_model: You can find the fine tuned model from [textattack](https://huggingface.co/textattack).
 In our experiment, we use four fine tuned models corresponding to their dataset.
 [IMDB](https://huggingface.co/textattack/bert-base-uncased-imdb?text=I+like+you.+I+love+you), [MR](https://huggingface.co/textattack/bert-base-uncased-rotten-tomatoes?text=I+like+you.+I+love+you), [YELP](https://huggingface.co/textattack/bert-base-uncased-yelp-polarity?text=I+like+you.+I+love+you) and [SST2](https://huggingface.co/textattack/bert-base-uncased-SST-2?text=I+like+you.+I+love+you).
 * --num: Number of text you want to attack.
 * --output_dir: Output file.
 You need to create an empty file first.

+## Baselines
+To run the baselines, you can refer to [TextAttack](https://github.com/QData/TextAttack).
+Two issues should be claim here:
+1.running bert attack will take long time in this package.
+See the issue [here](https://github.com/QData/TextAttack/issues/586).
+Therefore, we just follow the setting of
+[TextDefender](https://github.com/RockyLzy/TextDefender/blob/master/textattack/transformations/word_swap_masked_lm.py) and ignore word to replace is tokenized as multiple sub-words.
+2.Using USE to compute the semantic similarity, we correct the code.
+In the TextFooler and bert-attack code, they forget to divide the angle between the two embedding by pi.
+The correct computation should be: 1 - arccos(cosine_similarity(u, v)) / pi.
+See [here](https://math.stackexchange.com/questions/2874940/cosine-similarity-vs-angular-distance).